-Super simple and easy to make garlic cheese baked mussels filled with a garlicky cream cheese topped with aged or smoked cheddar!
+Super simple and easy to make garlic cheese baked mussels filled with a garlicky cream cheese topped with melted cheddar cheese!
 Fantastic as an appetizer or as a snack with some drinks with some friends and family!

-- Mussels – I like to use New Zealand green-lipped mussels for this recipe because I like how they are larger in size (more to eat!), easier to cook with because it’s technically already cooked and ready for you in a half-shell.
-You can usually find these in the frozen, in the seafood section of your grocery store.
+- Mussels - I like to use New Zealand green-lipped mussels for this recipe because I like how they are larger in size (more to eat!), and easier to cook with because it's technically already cooked and ready for you in a half-shell.
+You can usually find these green mussels in the frozen seafood section of your grocery store.

 - Butter - I like to use unsalted butter for this recipe since we are already using miso/soy sauce as a source of sodium and we don't want to double up on the salt.

-- Chives – Chives give the cheese a very mild oniony flavor.
-If you can’t find it you can use green onions instead, but make sure to chop them very finely.
+- Chives - Chives give the cheese a very mild oniony flavor.
+If you can't find it you can use green onions/scallions instead, but make sure to chop them very finely.

-- Cheddar – For this recipe, I usually use aged cheddar.
-I find the older the cheddar, the more flavorful it is but any kind of cheddar works well – even smoked cheddar!
+- Cheddar - For this recipe, I usually use aged cheddar.
+I find the older the cheddar, the more flavorful it is but any cheddar works well - even smoked cheddar!

-The two most common types of mussels here in Canada are black mussels and green-lipped mussels.
+The two most common types of mussels here in Canada are the black P.E.I mussels and green-lipped mussels.

 To make sure the mussels don't wobble or tip over while it's cooking, I like to crinkle up tin foil and place it as a base underneath the mussels so they don't move around.
 The tin foil lets me adjust the shells into the foil grooves which keep them straight so that the cheese filling doesn't ooze out while it's cooking.